Squarroot11/Efficient_stochastic_number_generator/README.md

 ## Acknowledgments

-We would like to express our gratitude to [Shyamali Mitra] for their guidance and support throughout this project.
+We would like to express our gratitude to Shyamali Mitra for their guidance and support throughout this project.

 ---

-*Note:* This project was developed as part of [Hardware Modelling using Verilog] at [Jadavpur University].
+*Note:* This project was developed as part of Hardware Modelling using Verilog at Jadavpur University.